oxullo/Arduino-MAX30100/README.md

 Make sure to use 4,7kOhm resistors, checking if the breakout board in use is equipped with pullups.

+### Logic level compatibility

+If you're using a 5V-based microcontroller but the sensor breakout board pulls SDA and SCL up to 3.3V, you should ensure that its inputs are compatible with the 3.3V logic levels.
+An original Atmel ATMega328p considers anything above 3V as HIGH, so it might work well without level shifting hardware.

+Since the MAX30100 I2C pins maximum ratings aren't bound to Vdd, a cheap option to avoid level shifting is to simply pull SDA and SCL up to 5V instead of 3.3V.

 ### Sketchy beat frequency readouts

 The beat detector uses the IR LED to track the heartbeat.
 The IR LED is biased